itornaza/behavioral-cloning/writeup_report.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would.
 For example, here is an image that has then been flipped:

+![alt text][image5]
 ![alt text][image6]
-![alt text][image7]

-Etc ....

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put Y% of the data into a validation set containing 20% of the data.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 3 as evidenced by the mean squared error in the validation set.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.